 \section{Frequency-temperature scaling of the optical data}

-In this appendix, we show that the frequency and temperature dependencies of the optical scattering rate and optical mass enhancement indicate a Planckian dissipation (with single-particle self-energy exponent $\nu=1$)~---~despite the fact that the modulus of the optical conductivity displays an exponent $\nu^*<1$ as seen in Fig.~\ref{fig:fig3}.
-Based on the local models considered in the present work and discussed in detail in Appendices~\ref{app:nu=1} and \ref{app:nu<1}, we expect that the scattering rate and mass enhancement scale according to $1/\tau(\omega)\approx T^{\nu}f_{\tau}(\omega/T)$ and $m^*(\omega)-m^*(0)\approx T^{\nu-1}f_m(\omega/T)$.
-If not for the approximate signs and the shift by $m^*(0)$, these scaling laws would imply that the conductivity behaves ideally as $1/\sigma(\omega)=T^{\nu}F(\omega/T)$ with $F(x)=f_{\tau}(x)-ixf_m(x)$ [see Eq.~(\ref{eq:tau-and-m*})].
-The numerical simulations show that this property is not obeyed by Eqs.~(\ref{eq:sigma}), (\ref{eq:Sigma}), and (\ref{eq:Sigma-nu}), while the approximate scaling laws with the mass shift by $m^*(0)$ are numerically well obeyed (see Figs.~\ref{fig:fig5} and \ref{fig:fig14}).
+Here, we show that the frequency and temperature dependencies of the optical scattering rate and optical mass enhancement indicate a Planckian dissipation (with single-particle self-energy exponent $\nu=1$)~---~despite the fact that the modulus of the optical conductivity displays an exponent $\nu^*<1$ as seen in Fig.~\ref{fig:fig3} of the main text.
+Based on the local models considered in the present work and discussed in detail in \SIS~\ref{app:nu=1} and \ref{app:nu<1}, we expect that the scattering rate and mass enhancement scale according to $1/\tau(\omega)\approx T^{\nu}f_{\tau}(\omega/T)$ and $m^*(\omega)-m^*(0)\approx T^{\nu-1}f_m(\omega/T)$.
+If not for the approximate signs and the shift by $m^*(0)$, these scaling laws would imply that the conductivity behaves ideally as $1/\sigma(\omega)=T^{\nu}F(\omega/T)$ with $F(x)=f_{\tau}(x)-ixf_m(x)$ [see Eq.~(\ref{eq:tau-and-m*}) of the main text].
+The numerical simulations show that this property is not obeyed by Eqs.~(\ref{eq:sigma}), (\ref{eq:Sigma}), and (\ref{eq:Sigma-nu}), while the approximate scaling laws with the mass shift by $m^*(0)$ are numerically well obeyed (see Fig.~\ref{fig:fig5} of the main text and \EDF~\ref{fig:fig14}).
 The subtraction of $m^*(0)$ in order to observe $\omega/T$ scaling is mandatory for $\nu=1$, because $m^*(0)$ varies as $\ln T$ in that case, while for $\nu<1$ it is optional, because $m^*(0)\sim T^{\nu-1}$.